-Senate Bill 189 introduces a new process for the dissolution of marriage in Wisconsin, allowing courts to grant a judgment of divorce or legal separation based on an affidavit signed by both parties, rather than requiring an in-person hearing.
-This optional final hearing by affidavit is contingent upon several conditions: both parties must be represented by legal counsel or have worked with a registered lawyer mediator, they must file a court-approved stipulation, and submit a detailed affidavit that meets specific requirements, including waiving the right to a personal court hearing.
+Senate Bill 189 introduces a new process for the dissolution of marriage in Wisconsin, allowing for a judgment of divorce or legal separation to be granted based on an affidavit signed by both parties, rather than requiring a court hearing.
+This optional final hearing by affidavit is contingent upon several conditions: both parties must be represented by legal counsel or have worked with a registered lawyer mediator, they must file a court-approved stipulation, and submit a detailed affidavit that meets specific requirements, including waiving the right to an in-person hearing.
+The bill amends various sections of the statutes to accommodate this new process, including the renumbering of existing provisions and the creation of new ones.

 Statutes affected: